 Table of Contents

 While there are risks involved with both, the risks can be minimized by your veterinarian through careful planning and preparation.

-As technology has advanced and more research has been done, veterinary anesthesia has become much safer than it was many years ago.
-Unfortunately, the negative stigma attached to the procedure is still lingering around, and much of this information is not true.
+As technology has advanced and more research has been done, veterinary anesthesia has become much safer than it was many years ago, which is where fears of it come from.

 Sedation vs. Anesthesia

-When you talk with your veterinarian, you can discuss the degree of sedation or anesthesia that your dog will be under.
+When you discuss this with your veterinarian, you can talk about the degree of sedation or anesthesia that your dog will be under.

 Your veterinarian will go over the risks that are involved with your dog's surgery and the risks of anesthesia for your dog.

 What are the Risks of Dog Anesthesia?